 How long do I have to wear traditional braces?

 The treatment time for traditional braces will vary greatly from patient to patient.
-The time braces are worn will be dependant on many factors including how severe your dental issues are, your age and how well you take care of your braces.
-To ensure you get your braces removed at the correct times, its important to attend your scheduled orthodontic appointments so Dr Manku can keep your teeth on track.
+The time the orthodontic braces are worn will be dependant on many factors, including how severe your dental issues are, your age, and how well you take care of your braces.
+To ensure you get your braces removed at the correct time, it’s important to attend your scheduled orthodontic appointments so Dr Manku can keep your teeth on track.

 Do you want to straighten your teeth by a technique that is historically proven to work?

 Traditional metal braces are still the most cost-effective way of producing a perfectly straight smile.
-To see how traditional braces can help your smile, Book a consultation with Dr Amrik Manku today.
+To see how braces can help your smile, book a consultation with Dr Amrik Manku today.

-Braces can sometimes cause irritation and sores to the soft tissue of your mouth.
-Sometimes a wire can come loose or a bracket can painfully rub against the skin.
+Teeth braces can sometimes cause irritation and sores to the soft tissue of your mouth.
+Sometimes a wire can come loose, or a bracket can painfully rub against the skin.
 Orthodontic wax creates a barrier against your braces and your mouth.

 At the time of application, Dr Manku will give you orthodontic wax and show you how to create this soft barrier.
-Orthodontic wax is made from natural substances like beeswax so its safe if you accidently consume it.
+Orthodontic wax is made from natural substances like beeswax, so it’s safe if you accidentally consume it.

-When Dr Manku fits your braces you shouldn’t feel any pain at all.
+When Dr Manku fits your braces at our Fairfield clinic, you shouldn’t feel any pain at all.
 Most patients notice a slight ache in the first 1-2 days of having braces.
-Within the first week your braces should have settled in and the pain should have completely diminished.
+Within the first week, your braces should have settled in, and the pain should have completely diminished.
 You might experience similar aches when your orthodontist tightens the wire.
 This is done to ensure that your teeth continue to straighten over time.